REPERTOIRES AND PERFORMANCE

 Course Description

-The Cantigas de Santa Maria is a collection of over four hundred monophonic pieces in Galician-Portuguese, composed and compiled in the court of King Alfonso X “the wise” (1252-1284).
+The Cantigas de Santa Maria is a collection of over four hundred monophonic pieces in Galician-Portuguese, composed and compiled in the court of King Alfonso X “the Wise” (1252-1284).
 This repertoire stands as the largest extant collection of songs written in any European vernacular language before the fourteenth century.
 The poetry of most of these pieces is narrative and usually recounts miracles performed by the Virgin Mary throughout the known world.

-While most songs in the Cantigas collection are composed following a zejel-virelai structure (autochthonous to the Iberian Peninsula), other Iberian and pan-European forms such as that of the troubadour chanson, the cantiga de amigo, the rondeau, and the sequence are also displayed.
-The melodies of the songs are copied in some type of mensural notation which can be “decoded” in different ways: through the application of simple mensural rules or through the use of more flexible systems which in some case might reflect the use of Arabic rhythmic concepts.
+While most songs in the Cantigas collection are composed following a zejel-virelai structure (indigenous to the Iberian Peninsula), other Iberian and pan-European forms such as that of the troubadour chanson, the cantiga de amigo, the rondeau, and the sequence are also displayed.
+The melodies of the songs are copied in some type of mensural notation which can be “decoded” in different ways: through the application of simple mensural rules or through the use of more flexible systems which in some cases might reflect the use of Arabic rhythmic concepts.

 Some musicologists and performers have proposed the use of Arabic musical practices and instruments in the performance of the Cantigas.
 This “oriental” approach is principally based on the observation of certain contemporary musical iconography, the structures and content of Cantigas’ poems, and some particularities of their musical notation.
 However, there is also extant data that indicates that the repertoire was closely related in composition and performance to European Liturgical music, paraliturgical dance and processional music, and troubadour-trouvère song.